In this era of medical misinformation and propaganda, we need a voice of reason.

-This is a timely podcast, as over half the conversation focuses on the coronavirus pandemic and the resulting mRNA vaccines.
+This is a timely podcast, as over half the conversation focuses on the pandemic and the resulting mRNA vaccines.
 Wade asks the doctor some good questions about what’s happening out there with the virus and the subsequent vaccines.
 Dr. Gupta doesn’t flinch – he provides straightforward, transparent, honest answers that do not have any hidden agendas.

 The other half of this conversation focuses on blood pressure.
 As a cardiologist who believes in prevention, not just reacting to symptoms, Dr. Gupta reveals some fascinating aspects of blood pressure that many lay people don’t know.
 If you are getting older or deal with blood pressure issues, this information is something you don’t want to miss.

 Here’s a quick overview of what you’ll get…

 In this podcast, we cover: